-You may be able to save taxes without having to worry about the medical expense deduction floor by contributing to one of these accounts:
+You may be able to save taxes without having to worry about the medical expense deduction floor (see Case Study 1) by contributing to one of these accounts:

 HSA.
-If you're covered by a qualified high-deductible health plan, you can contribute pretax income to an employersponsored Health Savings Account - or make deductible contributions to an HSA you set up yourself - up to \$3,650 for self-only coverage and \$7,300 for family coverage (plus \$1,000 if you're age 55 or older) for 2022.
+If you're covered by a qualified high-deductible health plan, you can contribute pretax income to an employer-sponsored Health Savings Account - or make deductible contributions to an HSA you set up yourself - up to \$3,850 for self-only coverage and \$7,750 for family coverage (plus \$1,000 if you're age 55 or older) for 2023.
 HSAs can bear interest or be invested, growing tax-deferred similar to an IRA.
 Withdrawals for qualified medical expenses are tax-free, and you can carry over a balance from year to year, allowing the account to grow.

 FSA.
-You can redirect pretax income to an employer-sponsored Flexible Spending Account up to an employerdetermined limit - not to exceed \$2,850 in 2022.
+You can redirect pretax income to an employer-sponsored Flexible Spending Account up to an employerdetermined limit - not to exceed \$3,050 in 2023.
 The plan pays or reimburses you for qualified medical expenses.
 (If you have an HSA, your FSA is limited to funding certain permitted expenses.)
 What you don't use by the plan year's end, you generally lose - though your plan might give you a 21⁄2-month grace period to incur expenses to use up the previous year's contribution.
-Or it might allow you to roll over up to \$570 to 2023.
-Warning: Some provisions allowing added FSA flexibility because of the pandemic have expired.
+Or it might allow you to roll over up to \$610 to 2024.